Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

-Do deer move in the wind?
-For me, someone who hunts Pacific Northwest blacktails, this is a no-brainer.
-But us blacktail deer hunters are used to foul-weather hunting.
-It is inherent in the deer species.
 We know that windy, rainy, crappy days offer some of the best opportunities for harvesting a deer.
 As it turns out, whitetail deer may share some of the same climatic preferences.

 When it comes to deer hunting myths, nothing beats time out in the woods to make your own observations.
 Like rain and moon cycles, not hunting during windy conditions is one of those things that hunters often just accept as truth.